zhoujun-7/tensor-print/README.md

 # tensor-print
-a print helper for printing information of a tensor or ndarray
+A print helper for printing tensor or ndarray information, such as shape, device and max.

 ## Usage